PUT-Motorsport/PUTM_EV_FRONTBOX/README.md

 ### IMU measurements

-ISM330DHCX mounted on the board (how will the mechanical requirements be fullfilled? reference axis, rigid mounting location?)
+ISM330DHCX mounted on external board with swps:

 ### Steering wheel position sensor

-Sensor: AS5601
+Sensor: AS5600

-The sensor will be placed on a mini-board?
+The sensor will be placed on a mini-board.
+The angle signal uses PWM

-Will be powered from 5V and communicate with the main board over I2C

 ### Brake pedal position sensor